AviatrixSystems/Docs/HowTos/general_glossary.rst

 General Glossary
 =================

 This Glossary provides definitions for terms related to common software, networking, cloud computing, or the Internet.
-For words and phrases directly associated with `CSPs (Cloud Service Providers) <https://docs.aviatrix.com/HowTos/general_glossary.html#id3>`_ or Aviatrix, please see the Multi-Cloud Rosetta Stone (coming soon).
+For words and phrases directly associated with Aviatrix products, features, or terminology, please see the `Aviatrix Glossary <https://docs.aviatrix.com/HowTos/aviatrix_glossary.html>`_.

 Abstraction
 ^^^^^^^^^^^^^^^^^^^^^